ReactiveX/rxjs/docs_app/content/guide/observer.md

 observable.subscribe(x => console.log('Observer got a next value: ' + x));
 ```

-Internally in `observable.subscribe`, it will create an `Observer` object using the first callback argument as the `next` handler.
+Internally in `observable.subscribe`, it will create an `Observer` object using the callback argument as the `next` handler.